ITSLeeds/TDS/messages/welcome.md

   https://github.com/ITSLeeds/TDS/blob/master/catalogue.md#reading-list.
 - Ensure you can access the module page on Minerva: https://minerva.leeds.ac.uk/ultra/courses/\_551386_1/outline
-- Answer the questionnaire on the Minerva module page: **without completing this we cannot add you to the course on GitHub.**
+- Answer the questionnaire on the Minerva module page (allow a few hours to do this because it asks you to complete some tasks while you answer the questions): **without completing this we cannot add you to the course on GitHub.**

 ## Contact